-Is ChineseSkill right for you?
+Is ChineseSkill (Or LingoDeer) right for you?

 Possibly.
 ChineseSkill is best for those who just want an introduction to Mandarin or have no money to spend.
 It’s great if you aren’t sure if you’re really willing to put the time into learning Chinese but want to get started easily and try it out.

-However, if you’re reading this, then you’re probably trying to figure out the best resources to utilise your limited time and wondering if ChineseSkill is one of them.
+However, if you’re reading this, then you’re probably trying to figure out the best resources to utilize your limited time and wondering if ChineseSkill is one of them.
 If you’re really trying to build that solid foundation that you can later build upon, I’d have to suggest using other resources to get you started.

 What are the alternatives to ChineseSkill?

-Yoyo Chinese (my review) is also a good alternative to ChineseSkill but for different reasons than Chinesepod.
-It’s not so cheap but the lessons progress in a very clear and well-structured manner.
+Yoyo Chinese is also a good alternative to ChineseSkill but for different reasons than ChinesePod.
+It’s not as cheap, but the lessons progress in a very clear and well-structured manner.
 Grammar is explained very clearly.
 They also have a good free video pinyin guide.

 ChineseForUs has an incredibly thorough online Chinese course for beginners.
 It’s not too expensive and is really good.